GenAI Tool Features | AI Competency Centre

 - Voice mode

-If you already have a (non-Edu) ChatGPT account or a ChatGPT Edu account you accessed via University credentials (including department/college email or SSO login) prior to the University-wide rollout, you will have received an email from the ChatGPT Support team with more information.
+If you have a (non-Edu) ChatGPT account or a ChatGPT Edu account you accessed via University credentials (including department/college email or SSO login) prior to the University-wide rollout, you can find guidance on moving to ChatGPT Edu in this FAQ.

 Major ChatGPT Edu features